mccrodp/marketo_rest/tests/README.md

 ```

 ## Configure Marketo test settings
-The Marketo MA module comes with a behat.yml.dist file which must be copied and configured for your specific environment.
+The Marketo REST module comes with a behat.yml.dist file which must be copied and configured for your specific environment.

 ```
 $ cd path/to/marketo_rest/tests